RAMM terms and conditions

 - RAMM would advise customers that no refunds will be offered to customers who are refused entry or ejected from the venue on account of late arrival, being (or appearing to be) under age when purchasing alcohol, abusive, threatening, engaging in drunken or other antisocial behaviour, carrying offensive weapons or illegal substances, or making unauthorised audio, video or photographic recordings.

 - We accept all major credit cards and debit cards except American Express.
-When payment is take from your card the transaction on your card statement will say: Museums Exeter EX4 GBR.

 - Your tickets are valid only for the number of persons, the date and time stated on its surface.